-This will load the trained network from the training\2\layer.arch.json and training\2\layer.weights.h5 files, load positive and negative test sequences, predict the probability that the test sequences are bound (i.e., in the positive class), and visualize the trained network.
+This will load the trained network from the training_2_layer.arch.json and training_2_layer.weights.h5 files, load positive and negative test sequences, predict the probability that the test sequences are bound (i.e., in the positive class), and visualize the trained network.

-Examine the output file training\2\layer\architecture.png.
+Examine the output file training_2_layer_architecture.png.
 This shows a graphical representation of the layers of the neural network and their sizes.

-What do the input and output dimensions of the first Convolution2D layer correspond to (ignore the Nones and 1s)?
-Hint: If it is not obvious, try training different networks with different values of --numfilters and --conv-width to see how these dimensions change.
-What do the input and output dimensions of the Dense layer correspond do?
+(ii) What do the input and output dimensions of the Dense layer correspond do?
 Hint: A Dense layer in Keras, the framework DragoNN uses, is what DeepSEA refers to as a fully connected layer.